AntonKettner/PyMMF/README.md

 - ffmpeg/4.0.2
 - texlive/2022

+## For PhysNet UHH Users
+for testing use graphix01 node, more info at https://wolke.physnet.uni-hamburg.de/index.php/s/6ZgJfXGixe3z4zx?dir=undefined&openfile=71977770

+Skip the installation requirements (1. in getting started) and run `bash load_modules.sh` before every session.

+- `ss_physnet.sh` starts the skyrmion simulation with necessary modules (can be used for jobs; configure with your email address and log directory)
+- `cc_physnet.sh` starts the current calculation with necessary modules (can be used for jobs; configure with your email address and log directory)

 ## Getting Started

 1. Install requirements
-2. Create conda environment with necessary repositories (quite a lot)
+2. Create conda environment with necessary repositories (quite a lot) using `conda env create conda_env_PyMMF.yml`
-3. Activate repository
+3. Activate enviroment using `conda activate PyMMF`
 4. Run the simulation
     - Use `python skyrmion_simulation.py` via Python
     - Navigate to the script directory with `cd skyrmion_simulation/python_scripts`